Theodore M Brasky, PhD

 Res Asst Professor

-Breast Neoplasms, Prostatic Neoplasms, Inflammatory Breast Neoplasms, Lung Neoplasms, inflammation, Hematologic Neoplasms, Small Cell Lung Carcinoma, Pancreatic Neoplasms
+Breast Neoplasms, Prostatic Neoplasms, Neoplasms, Inflammatory Breast Neoplasms, Lung Neoplasms, Adenocarcinoma, Inflammation, Hematologic Neoplasms, Small Cell Lung Carcinoma, Endometrial Neoplasms

 My overarching interest is to develop a further understanding of the association of inflammation and cancer; specifically through the study of substances and genes hypothesized to affect inflammation.
 I have been involved in the study of non-steroidal anti-inflammatory drugs and the risk of several cancers including breast, prostate, lung, uterus, and hematologic malignancies.
 In addition, I have an expanding interest in the study of diet and dietary supplements, components of which may affect inflammatory processes, and their association with cancer risk and survival.